NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 See the options ``--heights-from-dem`` and ``--reference-terrain`` further down for how to incorporate an external DEM in bundle adjustment.
-Note that this can only locally refine camera parameters, an initial alignment with ``pc_align`` is still necessary.
+Note that these can only locally refine camera parameters, an initial alignment with ``pc_align`` is still necessary.

 .. _baasp: